-13.2 TMH Limited (new holding of the Breakers Investments B.V and Locotech Services)
+13.1 TMH Limited (new holding of The Breakers Investments B.V and Locotech Services)

-Since 29 December 2015, Alstom owned 33% of The Breakers Investments B.V., the 100% holding company of Transmashholding ("TMH"), the leading Russian railway equipment manufacturer that operates in Russia and in the other countries of the Commonwealth of Independent States (CIS).
+Until June 2018, Alstom owned 33% of The Breakers Investments B.V., the 100% holding company of Transmashholding ("TMH"), the leading Russian railway equipment manufacturer that operates in Russia and in the other countries of the Commonwealth of Independent States (CIS).
+Alstom also had three seats on the TMH Board of Directors.